danny15002/capstone/README.md

 [Details][phase-one]

-### Phase 2: Set up backend (1 day)(2)
+### Phase 2: Set up Public Messages (1 day)(2)

-In Phase 2, I will set up the tables for friends, messages and events.
-I will also set up the controllers for messages and events.
+In Phase 2, I will set up the table for posting messages on people's profiles.
+I will also set up the necessary react components for posting on people's profiles.
+On login, a user will see his public messages first.
+They will appear in chronological order.

 [Details][phase-two]